Synthetic Controls with Imperfect Pre-Treatment Fit: Main results

 \end{assumption}

-Assumptions \ref{assumption_LFM}, \ref{assumptions_lambda} and \ref{A5} imply that idiosyncratic shocks and common factors have the same first and second moments in the pre- and post-treatment periods.
+Assumptions \ref{assumptions_lambda} and \ref{A5} imply that idiosyncratic shocks and common factors have the same first and second moments in the pre- and post-treatment periods.
+Again, the assumptions that idiosyncratic errors are homoskedastic is made just for simplification.
+What is crucial in this assumption is that the variance/covariance matrix of the idiosyncratic shocks in the post-treatment periods is the same as the long-run variance/covariance matrix of the idiosyncratic shocks in the pre-treatment periods.
 From Proposition \ref{Prop_demeaned}, Assumption \ref{A5} implies that the demeaned SC estimator is asymptotically unbiased.
-We now show that this assumption also implies that, in the setting we consider, the demeaned SC estimator has lower asymptotic MSE than both the DID estimator and the infeasible SC estimator.\footnote{This dominance of the SC estimator may not hold in different settings.
-See a related discussion by \cite{ding_li_2019}.}
+We now show that this assumption also implies that the demeaned SC estimator has lower asymptotic MSE than the DID estimator.